maariikoon/ScamHuntPH/README.md

+To run:
-.. cd mobile  > npm run start
+.. cd mobile  > npm install then npm run start
-.. cd admin > npm run dev
+.. cd webadmin > npm install then npm run dev
-.. cd backend > npm run dev
+.. cd backend > npm install then npm run dev

+Note:
+In order to run the root(mobile, webadmin, backend), you need to create a .env.
+Talk to the developers for details.